KSUNewsNow is a student publishing site for the journalism classes in the School of Communication and Media at Kennesaw

-Ciara Hodges is a senior studying journalism and emerging media at Kennesaw State University.
-Formerly, she worked as the news editor for The Sentinel, KSU’s student-run newspaper.
+Austin McMillan is a senior studying journalism and emerging media at Kennesaw State University.
+Formerly, he worked as a photographer for The Sentinel, KSU’s student-run newspaper.
 Austin’s career goals include working as a photojournalist in the Atlanta area and eventually internationally.

 Our Founding Publisher